 - Taking schisandra pills/capsules: Look for supplements online or health food stores.
 Take one to three grams daily, with meals.

 - Making schisandra teas, tonic or wine: Look for brewed schisandra wines or teas, or make your own by steeping up to three grams in hot water for 40–60 minutes before drinking.
 Try adding other supportive herbs, including ginger, cinnamon, licorice root or turmeric.

 No major side effects have been reported by generally healthy adults using schisandra — however, most studies have investigated its effects on animals, not humans.
 At this time, during pregnancy it’s not advised to take it since there’s a lack of data investigating its effects in pregnant women.

-- Schisandra, a type of medicinal berry with multiple healing properties that has been utilized in Traditional Chinese Medicine (TCM) for thousands of years.
+- Schisandra is a type of medicinal berry with multiple healing properties that has been utilized in TCM for thousands of years.

 - Its benefits include lowering inflammation; supporting adrenal function, which helps us deal with stress; improving liver function and digestive health; protecting the skin; improving mental performance; and helping with healthy sexual function.

 - You can use schisandra in a tincture, eat it in powdered or fruit extract form, take supplements in pills or capsules, or drink it in tea, tonic or even wine.